Get started by searching below:

 Nursing Home Abuse Statistics

-Tragically, the WHO expects elder abuse cases to increase in the future since the global population is rapidly aging.
-You can help keep your loved one safe by educating yourself about abuse and neglect in nursing homes.
+Tragically, WHO expects elder abuse cases to increase since the global population is rapidly aging.

-Types of Nursing Home Abuse
+Types of Abuse in Nursing Homes

 The term “nursing home abuse” often brings physical injuries to mind.
 However, it may also include neglect, sexual assault, emotional harm, and other issues.
 It’s important to know which type of nursing home abuse your loved one is suffering from so you can properly help them.